barajasr/Line-Graph/README.md

 Line-Graph
 ==========

 Line graph using sfml 1.6.
-Original idea for this was to track how many people Starbucks customers left during my morning breaks at the college library.
+Original idea for this was to track how many Starbucks customers left during my morning breaks at the college library.